Combinatorics and topology of straightening maps II: Discontinuity: Misiurewicz bifurcation

 Then there exists a polynomial $f \in \mathcal{R}(\lambda_0)$ arbitrarily close to $f_0$ such that \begin{enumerate} \item $f$ satisfies \condII. \item $\mathcal{R}(\lambda_f) \subset \mathcal{R}(\lambda_0)$. \end{enumerate} \end{thm}

 The main difficulties of the proof of this theorem are the following.
 First, all perturbation must be done inside $\mathcal{R}(\lambda_0)$.
 In order to do this, we perturb in $\mathcal{C}(T(\lambda_0))$ and use tuning to get nice perturbations.

 Secondly, tuning is not defined everywhere, nor continuous.
-What we want to apply the tuning is a parabolic map, but tuning does not have such kind of nice properties for parabolic maps.
-Therefore, we approximate by Misiurewicz maps with a help of combinatorial continuity by Kiwi \cite{Kiwi-combcont} and apply Proposition~\ref{prop-conti-inv} to show that what we construct is close to the original map.
+We need to study tuning and straightening of perturbations of parabolic maps, where discontinuity might occur.
+Hence we approximate parabolic maps by Misiurewicz maps with a help of combinatorial continuity by Kiwi \cite{Kiwi-combcont} and apply results in Section~\ref{sec-conti} to show that the limiting parabolic map is close to the original map.

 \begin{rem} Similar to Remark~\ref{rem-relax-preperiodicity}, what we essentially need is a two-dimensional analytic set passing through $f_0$, on which we have two active critical points, and the rest of the dynamics behaves stable. \end{rem}